mistifyio/lochness/README.md

 ```go
 func (h *Hypervisor) RemoveGuest(g *Guest) error
 ```
 RemoveGuest removes a guest from the hypervisor.
-Also releases the IP
+Also releases the IP.

 #### func (*Hypervisor) RemoveSubnet